ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Once you receive an email that your request has been approved, a calendar invite will automatically be set up for you, so everyone else can see you'll be out.

-If you need to edit or delete your PTO request, adjust the Gusto request.
+If you need to edit or delete your PTO request, you can do that in Gusto.

-### Logging PTO in Harvest
+### Logging time off in Tempo

-Log your PTO time using the "TEN7 Time Off" project in Harvest, and select the appropriate task depending on why you're taking the time off.
+Log your time off using one of the "Time Off" initiatives in Tempo.
+There are six in total with issue IDs INT-1 thru INT-6, depending on the type of time off you're logging.